 This article provides tips and references for working with WordPress and SSL (HTTPS).
-Setting up WordPress to use SSL -- particularly migrating an existing site over to SSL -- can get quite complicated and there are plenty of issues that you can run into.
-Unless you are technically proficient with the subjects covered here, it may be best to have a WordPress developer do this for you.
-WP NET support can also help, but this may incur development charges as this kind of work is not always covered by our Managed WordPress support service.
+Setting up WordPress to use SSL - particularly migrating an existing site over to SSL - can get quite complicated and there are plenty of issues that you can run into.
+Unless you are technically proficient with the subjects covered here it may be best to have your WordPress developer or WP NET Support do this for you.

 Fresh Install WordPress with SSL

 If you are building a new WordPress site and intend to run it under SSL, provided that you use the

 https:// prefix in your site URLs from the beginning, everything should work fine.